-STIP provides for potential rewards when a threshold of corporate performance is met.
-Personal objectives that support corporate goals are established annually with each employee and are assessed at the end of each financial year.
-Personal objectives are assessed through a performance grid, with pre-specified, objective performance criteria.
-STIP awards are paid out in proportion to individual performance, determined in end-of-year performance reviews.
+The STIP provides for potential rewards when a threshold of corporate performance is achieved.
+Personal objectives that support corporate goals are established annually with each employee and are assessed informally on a quarterly basis, and formally at the end of each financial year.
+Personal objectives are assessed through a performance grid/dashboard, with pre-specified, objective performance criteria.
+STIP awards are paid out in proportion to overall company performance, and individual performance, as determined at end-of-year performance reviews.
 For the most senior participants in the STIP, greater weight is assigned to corporate objectives.
-Target payout is expressed as a percentage of base salary and is determined by employment contracts and Board discretion.
+Target payout is expressed as a percentage of base salary and is determined by employment contracts and at the Board's discretion.
 Annual salary for STIP purposes is the annual salary in effect at the end of the plan year (i.e., prior to annual salary increases).

-The actual amount awarded ranges from zero for performance well below expectation and is capped at two times target for exceptional performance.
+The actual amount awarded ranges from zero for performance well below expectation, and is capped at two times target for exceptional performance.
 The STIP is a discretionary variable compensation plan and all STIP payments are subject to Board approval.
-Participants must be employed by us at the end of the financial year to qualify.
-We reserve the right to modify or discontinue the STIP at any time.
+Participants must be employed by Acasti at the end of the financial year to qualify, and the awards are prorated for less than a full year of employment.
+Employees with less than 3 months of service are not eligible for STIP payment in that year.
+The Corporation reserves the right to modify or discontinue the STIP at any time.

-Ms. D'Alvise, the Corporation's CEO, is eligible for up to a fifty percent (50%) bonus of her annual base salary and Ms. O'Keefe, the Corporation's CFO, is eligible for up to a thirty percent (30%) bonus of her annual base salary.
-Dr. Lemieux, the Corporation's COO, is eligible for up to a forty percent (40%) bonus of his annual base salary and Mr. Groch, the Corporation's Chief Commercial Officer, is eligible for up to a forty percent (40%) bonus of his annual base salary.
+Ms. D'Alvise, the Corporation's CEO, is eligible for a target fifty percent (50%) bonus of her annual base salary.
+Dr. Lemieux, the Corporation's COO, and Mr. Groch, the Corporation's CCO, are each eligible for a target forty percent (40%) bonus of their respective annual base salary and Mr. Boily, the Corporation's VP Finance, is eligible for a target thirty percent (30%) bonus of his annual base salary.

-These performance goals will take into account the achievement of R&D milestones within timelines and budget, critical operating objectives as well as individual objectives determined annually by the Board according to short-term priorities.
+STIP-related performance goals will take into account the achievement of operating milestones within timelines and budget, critical operating objectives, as well as individual objectives determined annually by the Board according to short-term priorities.

-Long Term Incentive Plan ("LTIP")
+Long Term Incentive Plan ('LTIP")